Increasing Scientific Research and Awareness

 Each year since 1993, TMJA’s advocacy efforts have resulted in congressional report language which sends a strong message to the National Institutes of Health (NIH), that elected officials are concerned about the research needs of TMJ patients and encourages the NIH to fund research on TMJ.

 Report language should have a powerful influence on the decisions made by government agencies.
 The NIH is the primary US federal agency that conducts and supports medical research.
-In recent years, Congress allocated over $41 billion in tax-payer dollars to the NIH for research.
-The NIH is comprised of 27 Institutes and Centers.
+In recent years, Congress has appropriated over $41 billion annually to the NIH, which is composed of 27 Institutes and Centers.

 Scientists funded through grants from the NIH investigate ways to prevent disease, work to determine causes, and establish treatments – and even cures – for common and rare diseases.